temtechie/NkowaokwuWikidataLacunaProject/README.md

 By running export PYTHONPATH=$PYTHONPATH:/path/to/tfsl in your terminal

-Now install its dependencies, again substituting the path accordingly:

-While using windows you may need to add the cloned directory in your python path local.
+While using windows you may need to add the cloned directory in your python path locally.

-follow steps belows to add the directory to your python PATH
+follow below steps to add the directory to your python PATH

 -Click on PC, hover your mouse to the right side where we have evices and Drives.
 Right click and choose properties -Clicking on the Advanced system settings in the menu on the left.